Wizzard72/Domoticz-Alarm/README.md

     1.2.0: Added Open Section Text Device
-    1.2.1: Bug fix not creating Open Section Text Devices when updating an existing plugin 1.3.0: Added fire devices, check if configured devices exists, text devices for Open Sections and Tripped devices
+    1.2.1: Bug fix not creating Open Section Text Devices when updating an existing plugin 1.3.0: Added fire devices, check if configured devices exists, text devices for Open Sections and Tripped devices 1.3.1: Fire devices now active the alarm when alarm is disabled 1.3.2: Thanks to Beastie971: Add support for PIR's with different options.
+Add support for disabling Alarm System with Security Panel

 ## Introduction
 There was no real alarm system for Domoticz.
 Some scripts and blocky's are available, but they do not meet my expectations.